-- 1. Earned income required to claim the child and dependent care credit includes which of the following:
+1. Earned income required to claim the child and dependent care credit includes which of the following:

 - A. tip income

 - B. workers' compensation

 - C. pensions

 - D. social security benefits

-- 2. Child and dependent care expenses must be work-related to qualify for the child and dependent care credit.
-Which of the following must be true of the expenses to be considered work-related:

-- A. they must allow the taxpayer (and his or her spouse if married) to work or look for work

-- B. they must be for a qualifying person's care

-- C. either A or B above

-- D. both A and B above

-- 3. In figuring the child and dependent care credit for 2023, which of the following can be included in figuring total work-related expenses:
+2. In figuring the child and dependent care credit for 2024, which of the following can be included in figuring total work-related expenses:

-- A. prepaid expenses only in the year the care is received

-- B. 2022 expenses that you paid in 2023

-- C. the nontaxable amount of reimbursed expenses received from state social services agencies

-- D. the same medical expenses used to calculate your medical expense deduction
+- A. prepaid expenses only in the year the care is received - B. 2023 expenses that you paid in 2024 - C. the nontaxable amount of reimbursed expenses received from state social services agencies - D. the same medical expenses used to calculate your medical expense deduction

-- 4. What is the dollar limit on the amount of your work-related expenses you can use to figure the child and dependent care credit for 3 qualifying persons:
+3. What is the dollar limit on the amount of your work-related expenses you can use to figure the child and dependent care credit for 3 qualifying persons:

-- A. \$3,000

-- B. \$6,000

-- C. \$9.000

-- D. \$12,000

-- 5. If your AGI is \$32,000, then your child and dependent care credit is calculated using what percentage of your work-related expenses (after applying earned income and dollar limits):
+4. If your AGI is \$24,000, then your child and dependent care credit is calculated using what percentage of your work-related expenses (after applying earned income and dollar limits):

 - A. 20%

 - B. 26%

 - C. 30%

 - D. 35%

-- 6. All of the following are correct regarding claiming the child and dependent care credit except:
+5. All of the following are correct regarding claiming the child and dependent care credit except:

-- A. the tax credit is refundable

-- B. you must complete Form 2441 and attach it to your return

-- C. you must file Form 1040 or 1040-SR

-- D. the amount of the credit is limited to the amount of your tax
+- A. the tax credit is refundable - B. you must complete Form 2441 and attach it to your return - C. you must file Form 1040 or 1040-SR - D. the amount of the credit is limited to the amount of your tax

-7. In determining whether you are a qualified individual for the credit for the elderly or the disabled, when are you considered 65:
+6. In determining whether you are a qualified individual for the credit for the elderly or the disabled, when are you considered 65: